mjwbenton/mattb-setup/scripts/osx/README.md

 Before running any of these scripts, there some other stuff I normally do on a new mac that I don't have scripted.

-- Check for any updates in the Mac Store
+- Check for any updates in the App Store
-- Manually change display scaling to “More Space”
+- Manually change display scaling to "More Space"
-- Manually change hostname using System Preferences -> Sharing
+- Manually change hostname using System Settings > General > Sharing
-- Manually turn on sound icon in menu bar using System Preferences -> Sound
+- Manually turn on sound icon in menu bar using System Settings > Control Center > Sound
-- Manually turn off Caps Lock using System Preferences -> Keyboard -> Modifier Keys
+- Manually turn off Caps Lock using System Settings > Keyboard > Keyboard Shortcuts > Modifier Keys
-- Open Finder preferences and...
+- Open Finder settings and...
   - Click show for all items on the Desktop
   - Go through sidebar items and show/hide whatever you want
 - Right click on Finder toolbar, add the path item and remove the ones you won't use